0xTrivi/challenges_and_tests/challenges/The_Triforce/README.md

 ## About the Solution 💻

 Once I figured out the logic behind the sequences, I separated the program into different functions to make it more flexible, and I followed the PEP 8 coding style.
-I added some freely available ASCII art illustrations to enhance the atmosphere.
+I added some freely available ASCII art illustrations to enhance the atmosphere and a little menu.

 <br>
 <br>